HOME

 Now, the restaurant does pay the bus people money for bringing you in, but that's a worldwide business practice and I have no complaint with this.
 What I do complain about is making you wait for up to two hours even though everybody finished their meals in twenty minutes.

 You'll probably then manage to travel all of another 50 kilometers before, you guessed it again! another stop!
 This time in Kralanh which is the toilet capital of Cambodia.
 Or it was anyway, ... it's a long story.
 Okay...
 Cambodians are great imitators.
-About four years ago somebody got the idea to build a block of clean toilets and advertise this fact with a large sign in English, Thai, and Khmer.
+About six or seven years ago somebody got the idea to build a block of clean toilets and advertise this fact with a large sign in English, Thai, and Khmer.
 The plan worked as taxis, buses, trucks, etc., especially those carrying foreigners, pulled up and weary travelers poured out en masse paying the happy toilet owners 500 riels for the privilege of using the clean facilities.
 So what happened?
 All the neighbors began building their own rest facilities and at one point there were about ten of these places in this small village.
-But competition being what it is, most didn't last a year and now there really only are about two.
+But competition being what it is, most didn't last a year and now there really are only about two.

 For some time I had been cautioning tourists about being hassled for trying to leave the guesthouse they are sold to.
 However, while the problem has most certainly not been eliminated, I am hearing less frequent reports of tourists having problems leaving.